free things to do in New York City

 Lecture | Seamless Natural Communication Between Humans and Machines

 Dialog systems such as Alexa and Siri are everywhere in our lives.
-They can complete tasks such as booking flights, making restaurant reservations and training people for interviews.
+They can complete tasks such as booking more flights, making restaurant reservations and training people for interviews.
 However, currently deployed dialog systems are rule-based and cannot generalize to different domains, let alone flexible dialog context tracking.
 This talk will first discuss how to design studies to collect realistic dialogs through a crowdsourcing platform.
 Then it will introduce a dialog model that utilizes limited data to achieve good performance by leveraging multi-task learning and semantic scaffolds.
-Speaker Zhou Yu is an Assistant Professor at the UC Davis Computer Science Department.
+Speaker Zhou Yu is an Assistant Professor at the UC Davis Computer Science Department. less

 New York City, NY; NYC